 iPhone 13

-Both models come with IP68 water and dust resistance, ensuring they can withstand submersion in water up to 6 meters for 30 minutes.
-They also feature a Ceramic Shield on the front, which offers improved protection against scratches and drops.
+Both models come with IP68 water and dust resistance, and Apple rates both to a maximum depth of 6 meters for up to 30 minutes.
+They also feature a Ceramic Shield front cover, which offers improved protection against scratches and drops.

 Key takeaway: If you prioritize a premium feel and are drawn to a sturdier, heavier device, the iPhone 12 Pro might be the better choice.
 However, if you prefer a slightly lighter phone with a more streamlined display, the iPhone 13's design may appeal more to you.